 Mental health plummets in 2021 compared to 2020 and 2019

-According to Australian Institute of Health and Welfare, across all jurisdictions:
+At the time of writing this article, the Australian Institute of Health and Welfare, published on their website that across all jurisdictions:

 - The volume of mental health-related PBS dispensed prescriptions spiked in March 2020 when COVID-19 restrictions were first introduced, followed by a dip in April 2020.
 From mid-May 2020 to early-August 2021 weekly volume tracked above the same week one year prior.